 This bedroom is all about one soft color washed gently through the room so it feels cozy but not overwhelming, like a light sage, dusty blue, or warm greige.

 The walls can be a very soft version of that color, with white or wood beds, a neutral rug, and matching curtains.
-Bedding brings in slightly deeper shades of the same color plus some neutrals.
+And the bedding brings in slightly deeper shades of the same color plus some neutrals.

-Each child has a small shelf, pinboard, or picture ledge above their bed for personal touches.
+Each child has a small shelf, pinboard, or picture ledge above their bed for some personal touches.

 Shop this bedroom:

-• Solid and textured bedding in one main color from Target or Amazon
+- Solid and textured bedding in one main color